 [c t] ([v] v)))))))))

 As shown in the above example, the merge function can be used to combine channels that produce the results of the search queries.
-Note that the queries to the three sources of results, namely web, images and videos, are timed out after 80 milliseconds.
+Note that the queries to the three soulrces of results, namely web, images and videos, are timed out after 80 milliseconds.
 We can bind the chan-search-fastest function to the click of a mouse button using the listen function we defined earlier, as shown in Example 9.18 below.

 Example 9.18.
 Simulating search queries with channels (continued)